mibur1/psy111/book/statistics/2_Categorical_Reg/1_Dummy Coding.md

 # 6.1 Dummy Coding

 Dummy coding enables the comparison of each category of a categorical variable to a reference category, which serves as the baseline for measuring the effects of the other categories.
-In this coding scheme, the reference category is assigned a value of 0 (corresponding to the intercept), while the remaining dummy variables for the other categories are assigned values of either 1 or 0.
+In this coding scheme, the reference category is assigned a value of 0 (corresponding to the intercept), while the dummy variables for the remaining categories are assigned values of either 1 or 0.

 As always, there are numerous packages available for implementing dummy coding.
 For this session, we will focus on `patsy()` from `Statsmodels`, as it provides the most straightforward and customizable options, particularly for defining the reference category.

 First, we will import the essential libraries needed to visualize the data.